becklabs/racket-docs/README.md

 #### Usage

-Run `main.py` to access the embeddings index via a simple CLI interface.
+Run `main.py --n-results 1` to access the embeddings index via a simple CLI interface.

 ```
 > How do I get the first element in a list?